The Transgender Woman’s Field Guide to Dating

 I don’t want to throw myself at a guy just because he’s okay with dating transgender women.
 In part, my instant reduction of attraction towards this guy stems from skepticism about why they want to pursue things with a trans woman.
 When I transitioned, transgenderism was not discussed in mainstream media, and men attracted to trans women were either ill-intentioned, harmful, or ostracized.
 There are men who seek out trans women to fulfill a kink or fetish, and I’ve also been out with guys who simply prefer transgender women for reasons I’m not sure of.
 There are circumstances where I can get over not being a man’s first transgender date, like the guy I work with.
 I understood that he wasn’t in his typical mindset and have looked past it.

-Unless you feel compatible with this type of kinky partner, please do not feel the need to entertain their sexual desires or their objectifying you.
-You’re not a societal experiment; you’re a human being who deserves to be with someone who accepts you for the entire person you are, not one aspect that helps to define you.
+Unless you feel compatible with this type of kinky partner, please do not feel the need to entertain their sexual desires or their objectification.
+You’re not a social experiment; you’re a human being who deserves to be with someone who accepts you for the entire person you are, not one aspect that helps to define you.
 This brings me to the ideal man.

 MORE: What to Do When You’re Dating a Guy Who’s Seriously Hung